khawajac/booking_buddies_frontend/README.md

 ## Bugs

-* Couldn't patch multiple attributes of a booking simultaneously
+* Couldn't patch multiple attributes of a booking simultaneously.
-* Since we changed the format of the input to the date picker, couldn't pre-populate the date input on the updateBooking form.
+* Since we changed the format of the input to a date picker, couldn't pre-populate the date input on the update booking form.
-* When submitting an updated booking, the newly updated booking wasn't rendering on the dashboard without refreshing
+* When submitting an updated booking, the newly updated booking wasn't rendering on the dashboard without refreshing.
-* Couldn't load data into UpdateBooking component with loader function
+* Couldn't load data into update booking component with loader function.

 ## Troubles

-* Variable renaming was the solution for a lot of issues
+* Variable renaming was the solution for a lot of issues.
-* Needed specific paths for each booking
-* Needed helper files , rather than one 'God' container
-* Drawing component diagram, we felt like we were adding too many pages
+* Drawing component diagram, we added too many pages and blurred the lines between MVP and extensions.

 ## Installation